ICTQual Level 4 Diploma in Telecom Engineering 120 Credits – One Year

 - Apply advanced concepts in telecom engineering to real-world scenarios, considering network optimization, future-proofing, and the integration of new technologies.

-The ICTQual Level 4 Diploma in Telecom Engineering offers an excellent foundation for students looking to pursue further education or advance their careers in the telecommunications industry.
+The ICTQual Level 4 Diploma in Telecom Engineering offers an excellent foundation for learner looking to pursue further education or advance their careers in the telecommunications industry.
 Upon successful completion of the course, graduates will have numerous opportunities for both academic progression and professional development in the field of telecom engineering.
 Below are the potential pathways for future progression:

 1. Further Academic Qualifications